PySecNinja/cribl-cloud-explorer/README.md

-# Cribl Cloud Explorer Overview Tool
+# Cribl Cloud Explorer Script

 A Python script that interacts with the Cribl Cloud API to provide a comprehensive overview of your system's architecture.
 Designed to help engineers quickly understand the environment by summarizing key components.